cp3402-students/a2-cp3402-2019-team23/themes/thecoffeecan/readme.txt

 == Description ==

-Theme created in compliance for CP3402 A2
+Theme created in compliance to CP3402 Assessment 2.

 == Installation ==